fullmetalbrackets/blog/src/content/blog/expose-plex-with-cloudflare.md

 >
 > **Important Note**
 >
-> You're probably much better off following <a href="/blog/expose-plex-tailscale-vps/" target="_blank">this blog post to expose Plex through CGNAT with Tailscale</a> instead of using exposing it via Cloudflare Tunnel as I write about below.
+> You're probably much better off following <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="expose-plex-cloudflare-to-tailscale-vps">this blog post to expose Plex through CGNAT with Tailscale</a> instead of using exposing it via Cloudflare Tunnel as I write about below.
 >
 > Technically speaking, Cloudflare Tunnel is **NOT** intended for routing video and audio streams, it's intended purpose is routing HTTP traffic for webpages.
-In fact, the <a href="https://www.cloudflare.com/service-specific-terms-application-services/#content-delivery-network-terms" target="_blank">Cloudflare Service-Specific Terms for their CDN</a> specifically state,
+In fact, the <a href="https://www.cloudflare.com/service-specific-terms-application-services/#content-delivery-network-terms" target="_blank" data-umami-event="expose-plex-cloudflare-tos">Cloudflare Service-Specific Terms for their CDN</a> specifically state,
 >
 > _"Unless you are an Enterprise customer, Cloudflare offers specific Paid Services (e.g., the Developer Platform, Images, and Stream) that you must use in order to serve video and other large files via the CDN.
 Cloudflare reserves the right to disable or limit your access to or use of the CDN, or to limit your End Users’ access to certain of your resources through the CDN, if you use or are suspected of using the CDN without such Paid Services to serve video or a disproportionate percentage of pictures, audio files, or other large files."_
 >
 > Be aware that by using Cloudflare Tunnel, you are routing traffic through Cloudflare's CDN (can't have one without the other) and so using it with Plex may cause Cloudflare to limit or potentially outright ban your account.
 By following this guide, **you agree to take the risk** that such action may occur, so _think carefully about this warning and whether it's worth it_.
+>
-If you already have a Cloudflare account and still want to expose Plex this way, I highly recommend creating a )_separate Cloudflare account with another email address_, and only use that other account for hosting a Cloudflare Tunnel with Plex, so that any actions taken by Cloudflare against you are limited to this new account, and not your main one!
-Consider it a burner account that may eventually blow up.
+> If you already have a Cloudflare account and still want to expose Plex this way, I highly recommend creating a _separate Cloudflare account with another email address_, and only use that other account for hosting a Cloudflare Tunnel with Plex, so that any actions taken by Cloudflare against you are limited to this new account, and not your main one!
+Consider it a burner account that may eventually self-destruct.

 <div id="pre" />

 ## Pre-Requisites

 This guide will assume you are already running Plex, and you're just looking to add a Cloudflare Tunnel so that you can share your library with other users.
-To that end, you will need a <a href="https://cloudflare.com" target="_blank">Cloudflare account</a>.
+To that end, you will need a <a href="https://cloudflare.com" target="_blank" data-umami-event="expose-plex-cloudflare-cf-site">Cloudflare account</a>.

 You will either be running the Cloudflare Tunnel on the same server as Plex (preferable) or on another machine on the same network that has access to the Plex server.
 This guide assumes that all hardware is running _Linux_, since that is the only OS I've used to run either Plex or `cloudflared`.
 Other options are available, and you should be able to tweak these instructions to work on other platforms.

 In addition, the usage of Cloudflare Tunnel requires owning a domain.
 (Using a Dynamic DNS like DuckDNS or No-IP will not work.)
-If you need to purchase one, I suggest <a href="https://namecheap.com" target="_blank">Namecheap</a>, <a href="https://porkbun.com" target="_blank">Porkbun</a> or Cloudflare themselves.
+If you need to purchase one, I suggest <a href="https://namecheap.com" target="_blank" data-umami-event="expose-plex-cloudflare-namecheap">Namecheap</a>, <a href="https://porkbun.com" target="_blank" data-umami-event="expose-plex-cloudflare-porkbun">Porkbun</a> or Cloudflare themselves.

 Finally, I'll be using _Docker_ in order to run the `cloudflared` daemon as a container.
 You can run the daemon bare metal, but I prefer doing it as a container for that additional layer of abstraction, and so I can easily shutdown and restart the Cloudflare Tunnel as needed.